Information on Submitting Ticks

 Who may submit a tick?

 Ticks will be accepted only from residents of Connecticut.
-Ticks should be submitted by residents to their municipal health departments.
-The health departments will then submit ticks to us with a request for identification and/or testing for the causative agents for Lyme disease, anaplasmosis, and babesiosis.
+You should submit ticks to your municipal health departments.
+The health departments will then submit ticks to us with a request for identification and/or testing for the organisms that cause Lyme disease, anaplasmosis, and babesiosis.

 How to locate your local health department or district: